DesktopMetal/meteor-desktop-test-suite/README.md

-## Meteor Desktop Plugin Test Suite
+## Meteor Desktop test suite

-Few utils to ease out functional testing of Meteor Desktop plugins.
+Few utils to ease out functional testing of Meteor Desktop modules/plugins.
 Take a look at the examples at the bottom of this readme to actually see how you can use this.

-### `getElectronPath`
-Returns path to electron bin.

 ### `createTestApp(installPath, pluginName)`
 Creates a test app with plugin you are testing included.
 Plugin is installed by `npm`.